Pscheidl/pscheidl.github.io/_posts/2021-04-03-rust-kubernetes-operators.md

 ### Implementing the operator logic

 The purpose of the `Echo` operator is to spawn REST API echo services - a simple service that repeats the content of a http request.
-And the number of pods correspodns to the number of `replicas` set.
+And the number of pods corresponds to the number of `replicas` set.
 To keep things simple, this example operator uses a `Deployment` to achieve that.
 The deployment will consist of `n` pods, each with [inanimate/echo-server](https://hub.docker.com/r/inanimate/echo-server/) docker container running inside.

 Such a logic should be hidden in the `reconcile` `FnMut` accepted by the `run` method of a `kube_runtime::Controller`.